DevWebWacky/statease/README.md

 **statease** is an R package that runs a wide range of statistical analyses and tells you in plain English what the results mean.
-No more copy-pasting output into interpretation guides.
-One function call gives you the full picture.

 ## Installation